mathewgomas-alfred/mathewgomas.io/untranslatable_pages/build_krita_with_docker.rst

 Extra developer tools
 ---------------------

-To install QtCreator, enter container and start the installer, downloaded while fetching dependencies.
+To install QtCreator, enter the container and start the installer, downloaded while fetching dependencies.
 Make sure you install it into '~/qtcreator' directory without any version suffixes, then you will be able to use the script below:

 .. code::